Spider4956/Golden-Inferno/Chapters/Chapter 4.md

 “No way.
 It shouldn't work.”
 She had a very serious look on her face, “Where's the mine entrance Zenon?
 We have got to stop whatever they're planning.”

+“I don’t need you guys to join me.
+You’re just dead-weight, I’ll move faster on my own.”
+He replied rather harshly giving Bianca a weird look.

+“I don’t give a fuck Zenon, I’m not sitting outside with Winston for an entire day or whatever.”
+She stepped up to him staring directly into the ocean on either side of his nose.
+“We are coming, whether you like it or not you cocky bastard.”

 [Next chapter >>](<Chapter 5.md>)